 We all know how to find the area and perimeter of a rectangle.
 But as your child advances through math, it’s important to understand how those two numbers are related.
-On the SAT, your child may be asked to find the maximum area of a rectangle with a given perimeter.
-Here’s a practice activity that will get your teen’s attention as soon as he walks in the door and smells the brownies baking in the oven.
+On tests, your child may be asked to find the maximum area of a rectangle with a given perimeter.
+Here’s a practice activity that will get your kid's attention as soon as he walks in the door and smells the brownies baking in the oven.

 Length: Long Side “x”

 “x times y”

 After a few attempts, he should start to see that the area gets bigger as x and y get closer together.
 Ultimately, he should conclude that the area is maximized when the short and long sides are equal in length, making a square.
 In this case, that makes for a 4x4 square.

 “Farmer Joe wants to build a rectangular pen for his goats.
 He has 100 feet of fence, and wants as much room as possible for roaming inside.
 What is the maximum area he can make?